It is a childhood playing episode,

 The happiness I find in her eyes,

-As if she is waiting to see me in her wide eyes,
+As if she is waiting to see me in her

 And I am her trustworthy kin,